fdcl-gwu/RTX-Documents/uav-build-guide.md

 ## Optional: Control Motors and Measure Thrust (Jetson)
 TODO (Karl): Doing motor calibration using Jetson
-- See docs/pwm.md in fdcl-uav_rtx for changing PWM range in fdcl_i2c.cpp
+- See [pwm.md](pwm.md) in RTX-Documents for changing PWM range in fdcl_i2c.cpp

 # Creating a VICON Object
-For Coordinate Frame Documentation, see (TODO - link).)
+For Coordinate Frame Documentation, see [Coordinate Frame Documentation.pdf](Coordinate-Frame-Documentation.pdf) in RTX-Documents.

 We add small balls of reflexive material onto the drone so that it can be tracked by our VICON system.
 This small balls can be added anywhere on the frame or even the Jetson using double sided adhesive.
 The only thing to keep in mind is that we actually do not want the placement of these balls to be symmetric in pattern.
 Having an assymmetric arrangement allows the VICON system to know the orientation of the drone at all times.
 Note that you can also place balls on the actual Jetson itself.